 Strong unifying effects like these have an immediate effect on the perceived need for collaboration and focus, whilst offering employees advantages in return.

-3. Use a collaborative intranet to share best practices
+3. Use a collaborative platform to share best practices

 Encourage collaboration by offering extensive, easily accessible online collaboration tools that help share best practices and reduce inefficiencies in cross departmental projects.

-Remote team software like cloud intranet solutions, for example, can be accessed by any employee, anywhere – and if you have a mobile-friendly intranet app, all the better.
-These offer the following benefits:
+Remote team software like a digital workplace or a cloud intranet solution, for example, can be accessed by any employee, anywhere – and if you have a mobile-friendly intranet app, all the better.
+The benefits of intranet software can be far-reaching:

 Particularly when coupled with other collaboration software, like project management software, a collaborative intranet makes it so much easier to communicate effectively.